fastify/fastify/docs/Hooks.md

 ### beforeHandler
 <a name="before-handler"></a>

 Despite the name, `beforeHandler` is not a standard hook like `preHandler`, but is a function that your register right in the route option that will be executed only in the specified route.
-Can be useful if you need to handle the authentication at route level instead of at hook level (`preHandler` for example), it could also be an array of functions.<br/>
+Can be useful if you need to handle the authentication at route level instead of at hook level (`preHandler` for example), it could also be an array of functions.

 **`beforeHandler` is executed always after the `preHandler` hook.**

 ```js